 Succinctly put, the DPR is the sole body responsible to formulate Regulations and Guidelines for Oil and Gas Industry activities in Nigeria.

 Generally speaking, there are three categories of DPR permits that can be granted in Nigeria:

 There are job groups under this category.
 They are as follows:

 The following documents are required for any New or Renewal of DPR Permits Application:

 Applications are often processed within 72 hours.
 Successful applicants can print permit(s) online.
 Applications with false or forged documents will be disqualified with applicant forfeiting the remitted fees.
 DPR also reserves the right to prosecute in this regard.
 Also, DPR does not deal with unauthorized representatives of the applicant.
 Applicant willing to be represented must duly authorize or appoint a professional agent such lawyers for such processing and representation.

-The DPR would conduct inspection/assessment of the facilities for all new applicants under the major and specialized categories, prior to a consideration for the issuance of permits.
+The DPR may conduct inspection/assessment of the facilities for all new applicants under the major and specialized categories, prior to consideration for the issuance of permits.
 Inspections would also be conducted on companies whose permits had not been renewed for more than three (3) years preceding an application.
 All applications under Major and Specialized categories will be subjected to further evaluation by relevant Divisions/Units in the DPR; and assessed for their professional competencies and capabilities.
-It may be necessary to inspect existing companies/businesses that have applied for renewals from time to time.
+DPR may inspect any existing companies/businesses that have applied for renewals from time to time.